 This Pear Arugula Salad is truly a classic Italian salad.
 The complementary flavors of peppery arugula, sweet juicy pears, creamy walnuts and salty Parmesan cheese create such an explosion of flavors!
 You’ll love this salad even if you don’t like arugula.

 The concept behind Italian cuisine is straightforward.

 Fresh, quality ingredients + simple, basic methods = Italian cuisine

-This light and refreshing pear arugula salad is the perfect example of this concept.
+This light and refreshing simple salad recipe is the perfect example of this concept.

 The combination of fresh, pungent greens with the natural fresh sweetness of fruit, topped with the rich, creamy texture of nuts and a salty cheese, all drizzled with the best extra virgin olive oil and a squirt of lemon juice will leave you speechless.